Nacho114/ml-project-1/README.md

 Project 1 of the "Machine Learning" course (CS433), given in the Fall semester of 2019.

 ## Instructions
-To run our project, put the test.csv and train.csv files in the "Data" folder.
+To run our project, create a "Data" folder at the root of the directory and put the test.csv and train.csv files in it.
 Then navigate to "src" and run "run.py".